Kali-Hac/Longevity_Survey/README.md

 # From Genetic to Systemic Aging: Multiscale Analysis and AI-Driven Insights into Human Longevity
-A professionally curated list of resources (papers, data, etc.) on **human longevity**, which comprehensively and systematically summarizes the recent advances of this field.
+A professionally curated list of high-quality papers (published in top journals) and resources on **human longevity**, which systematically summarizes the recent advances of this field.

 We will continuously update this list with the latest resources.
-Should you find any missed resources or errors, please feel free to open an issue or contribute a pull request.
+If you find any missed resources or errors, please feel free to open an issue or contribute a pull request.

 ## Survey Paper
 [**From Genetic to Systemic Aging: Multiscale Analysis and AI-Driven Insights into Human Longevity**](./) ([Arxiv](./))